hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestContexts.md

 }
 ```

-``HummingbirdAuth`` does provide ``HummingbirdAuth/HBBasicAuthRequestContext``: a default implementation of ``HummingbirdAuth/HBAuthRequestContext``.
+``HummingbirdAuth`` does provide ``HummingbirdAuth/BasicAuthRequestContext``: a default implementation of ``HummingbirdAuth/AuthRequestContext``.

-## HBBaseRequestContext
+## BaseRequestContext

-`HBRequestContext` conforms to the protocol ``Hummingbird/HBBaseRequestContext``. `HBBaseRequestContext` defines requirements for accessing data from your context, while `HBRequestContext` defines requirements for initialization from a Swift NIO `Channel`.
-You will find in the codebase where data access is required the request context is required to conform to `HBBaseRequestContext` but ``HBApplication`` still requires the context to conform to `HBRequestContext` as it needs to be able to create a context for each request.
+`RequestContext` conforms to the protocol ``Hummingbird/BaseRequestContext``. `BaseRequestContext` defines requirements for accessing data from your context, while `RequestContext` defines requirements for initialization from a Swift NIO `Channel`.
+You will find in the codebase where data access is required the request context is required to conform to `BaseRequestContext` but ``Application`` still requires the context to conform to `RequestContext` as it needs to be able to create a context for each request.

 This allows us to support running from AWS Lambda where we have no `Channel` to create the context from.
-Instead we have another protocol ``HummingbirdLambda/HBLambdaRequestContext`` that defines how we create a context from the lambda context and event that triggered the request.
+Instead we have another protocol ``HummingbirdLambda/LambdaRequestContext`` that defines how we create a context from the lambda context and event that triggered the request.

 ## Topics

 ### Reference

-- ``Hummingbird/HBBaseRequestContext``
+- ``Hummingbird/BaseRequestContext``
-- ``HBRequestContext``
+- ``RequestContext``
-- ``HBBasicRequestContext``
+- ``BasicRequestContext``
-- ``HBRouter``
+- ``Router``